 The Advisory Board is committed to meeting the requirements of the Governments Code for Sports Governance, and regularly reviews all aspects of its operations to ensure it is meeting the requirements of a Tier 3 organisation.

-One demonstrable way of evidencing our commitment to achieving the aims of the Code is through the make-up of the Advisory Board, which is currently consists of 36% female members, against a target of 30%.
+One demonstrable way of evidencing our commitment to achieving the aims of the Code is through the make-up of the Advisory Board, which is currently consists of 34% female members, against a target of 30%.
 We shall seek to recruit members from diverse ethnic communities and people with a disability at each subsequent recruitment phase to ensure we move towards greater diversity, whilst still continuing to meet the gender parity targets already achieved.
-To support this, we will, as from 2018 publish an annual statement of progress on this issue on our website.
+To support this, we will, as from 2018 publish an annual statement of progress on this issue on our website within our Advisory Board Diversity Action Plan (see below).

 Further details of how we operate can be found on this section of our website.